-John Sebelius is an interdisciplinary artist that holds an M.F.A. in drawing and painting from the University of Kansas and a B.F.A. with honors in illustration from the Rhode Island School of Design.
+John Sebelius is an interdisciplinary artist who holds a MFA from the University of Kansas and BFA with honors from Rhode Island School of Design.
 Sebelius’s work has been featured in: Harper’s, Express, DETAILS, Review, CNN, Aspen Daily News, The Washington Post, and The Tonight Show with Jay Leno.
-John has shown work in Sydney, Australia, Providence, RI, Kansas City, MO, Chicago, IL, and had a solo exhibition at the Gonzo Museum in Aspen, CO.
+John has shown work in Gallery Two (Sydney, Australia), Woods-Gerry Gallery (Providence, RI), Vermont Studio Center (Johnson, VT), Kansas City Artists Coalition, School of the Art Institute of Chicago, and had a solo exhibition at the Gonzo Museum (Aspen, CO).
+Sebelius’s short documentaries have screened at Austin Film Festival, Tallgrass Film Festival, Virginia Film Festival, Free State Film Festival, and The American School of Kinshasa in Democratic Republic of Congo.

 The direction of my current work is an ever-evolving practice.
 There is great physicality to my paintings that are only created through a constant reworking process.
 Continually building up layers of ground and physically removing them allows me the ability to connect with my subjects and materials on a physical and individual basis.
 By scraping oil paint and embedding it with drawing, I hope to create a descriptive surface that can hold disparate images within a unified field.
 My works combine traditional and alternative materials with a colorfully impactful palette.
 The combination of spray paint and drawing juxtaposes the sensitivity of the line with the visceral and intense mark of the paint.
 Working mainly on wood allows me to manipulate and alter the surface through my physical practice.
 Memories and dreams surrounding certain individuals and images continue to serve as inspiration for the paintings.